 Anita Small, M.Sc., Ed.D. is founder and owner of small LANGUAGE CONNECTIONS, sociolinguist, educator, researcher and cultural mediator.
 She provides language, culture and communication expertise throughout the lifespan for individuals, schools, universities and organizations.

 With a passion in language, culture, education and research, she has her Doctorate of Education in Sociolinguistics from the University of Cincinnati (1986), her Master of Science in Speech and Language Pathology from Dahousie University (1981) and her Bachelor of Science in Psychology from the University of Toronto (1979).

 Dr. Small draws on her extensive knowledge of language development, literacy and bilingual pedagogy in tutoring and mentoring.
 She is a member of the College of Audiologists and Speech Language Pathologists of Ontario (CASLPO) and has her certification from Speech-Language and Audiology Canada (SAC).
 She is a Research Allied Professional Associate of SAC.
 Anita has researched, published and presented on parent-child early communication, language planning and bilingual pedagogy, sign language literacy and the performing arts, cultural identity, cross-cultural interaction and creating empowering educational environments in schools and the workplace.

-Dr. Small brings to her writing consultation of professionals, great success as a grant writer and mentor, having raised over twelve million dollars in project grants.
+Dr. Small brings to her writing consultation of professionals, great success as a grant writer and mentor, having raised over fifteen million dollars in project grants.
 She mentors artists in grant writing through the Canada Council of the Arts and Ontario Arts Council as well as mentoring non-profit organization managers in grant writing.

 Dr. Small is an innovator of numerous award winning educational institutions, cultural programs and products.
 She was Co-Founder and Co-Director of the DEAF CULTURE CENTRE in Toronto responsible for programming, research and development and was Bilingual Co-ordinator of the first bilingual Deaf education program in the United States at the Learning Centre for Deaf Children.